A guide to Passive Houses: designs, costs and savings

 There are 4 key criteria a building must meet to be able to be called a Passive House:

 Passive House designs shouldn’t need as much heating to stay warm.
-So there’s a maximum amount of energy they can use for heating.
+So there’s a maximum amount of energy they’re allowed to use for heating.
 This is calculated in terms of the energy used relative to the size of the building – and it’s a fraction of the energy used to heat a typical house.

-Similarly, Passive Houses use a maximum amount of energy to run your heating and domestic appliances.
+Similarly, there’s a maximum amount of energy Passive Houses can use to run your heating and domestic appliances.

 The airtightness of your home is measured in terms of air changes.
 The less air able to enter and exit the building, the better!